 Cores: 6 | Threads: 12 | Base Clock: 3.6GHz | Boost Clock: 4.2GHz | Overclocking: Yes | TDP: 65W | Architecture: Zen 2

 The Ryzen 5 3600 has an almost legendary reputation among PC gaming enthusiasts.
 Ever since its launch in 2019, gamers have always adored the mid-range 6 Core chip from AMD, and for good reason.
 Not only is the Ryzen 5 3600 an incredible value for money, but it is also a decent productivity CPU that can perform moderately demanding tasks with relative ease in addition to gaming.
 It is also one of the best CPUs for gaming on a budget.
 Speaking of gaming, the gaming performance of the Ryzen 5 3600 is great as well, due to the incredible IPC leap of Zen 2 when compared to Zen+.

 The main attraction of the Ryzen 5 3600 lies in its value proposition.
 In roughly $200 you are getting an incredible 6 Core chip based on the brilliant Zen 2 architecture that is not only great in gaming but also in moderate productivity tasks.
-Not only that, but the Ryzen 5 3600 is also unlocked just like the rest of the Ryzen lineup.
+Not only that but the Ryzen 5 3600 is also unlocked just like the rest of the Ryzen lineup.
 This means that this CPU can be overclocked to squeeze more performance out of it if the user wants it.
 Overclocking should be done with a good aftermarket CPU cooler though, as the included Wraith Stealth cooler might not be adequate for overclocking.
 You might be interested in our selection for the best CPU coolers for Ryzen 3000 series if you plan to overclock.

 One of the strongest features of the Ryzen platform is its backward and forwards compatibility.
 If you previously own a Ryzen 5 1600 or Ryzen 5 2600 with a decent B450 or X470 motherboard, you can just drop in the Ryzen 5 3600 (or even the 5600X!) in the same motherboard for a massive upgrade without changing the motherboard.
 This makes the Ryzen 5 3600 an attractive upgrade option for users of older Ryzen CPUs.